RedPitaya/Documentation/appsFeatures/remoteControl/command_list/commands-pll.rst

 ----------------

 * These commands only work on SIGNALlab 250-12.
-* The external reference clock should be connected to the 10 MHz SMA connector at the back of the board.
+* A 10 MHz external reference clock (3V3 or 5V TTL) should be connected to the SMA connector at the back of the board.

 Code examples
 -----------------

 [To be added - examples specific to PLL usage]

+|

 Parameters and command table
 -----------------------------